Learning without Seeing nor Knowing: Towards Open Zero-Shot Learning: B. Proposed Splits for OZSL

-In this pages, we provide the actual unseen and unknown classes that we considered in the 20-80, 50-50 and 80-20 for AWA \cite{AwithA}, CUB \cite{CUB}, SUN \cite{SUN} and FLO \cite{FLO}.
+In this pages, we provide the actual unseen and unknown classes that we considered for AWA \cite{AwithA}, CUB \cite{CUB}, SUN \cite{SUN} and FLO \cite{FLO}.
 In the following tables,~\cmark~will denote class to be unseen for a given split (representing that the class embedding is disclosed) while~\xmark~denotes those classes for which the class embedding is not available while visual data are missing as well (\ie, the unknown).
 For brevity, we omit from the following tables the list of seen classes (provided of both visual and semantic data) since this list is overlapping with the seen classes from the ``Proposed Splits'' of the survey \cite{xian2018tPAMI}.
+We operated this choice to make our proposed OZSL setup complementary to the close-world setup of generalized zero-shot learning, so that practitioners can gradually shift towards the open-world regime - handling possibly many unknown classes while not forgetting neither seen nor unseen ones.